 We use a lot of paper and it’s doing a number on our environment.
-From deforestation to population from making the paper.
+From deforestation to pollution from making the paper.
 It also costs a lot of money over time to disposable products like paper towels and paper napkins.

 Several years ago I made the choice to start reducing my use of disposable paper products in the kitchen.
 It can seem tough at first but it’s really all about habits.
 We are in the habit of reaching for paper towels, using paper napkins, and possibly even paper plates.

 They all seem very convenient but really once you break the habits it’s not any harder to have a paper-free kitchen than it is to have disposable products.
-Overtime it will save you money and it’s a pretty simple way to create less waste.
+Over time it will save you money and it’s a pretty simple way to create less waste.

 How to Have a Paper-Free Kitchen